Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Taylors Lakes, placing the area among the bottom 25% of areas assessed nationally

 AreaSearch analysis of ABS building approval numbers in Taylors Lakes shows an average of around 39 new dwelling approvals per year over the past five financial years, totalling approximately 195 homes.
-As of FY26 so far, there have been 8 approvals recorded.
-During this period, population has fallen but housing supply has remained adequate relative to demand, indicating a well-balanced market with good buyer choice.
-The average construction cost value for new properties is $591,000, suggesting developers are targeting the premium market segment with higher-end properties.
+As of FY26, 8 approvals have been recorded.
+Despite a fall in population during this period, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+The average construction value of new properties is $591,000, indicating that developers are targeting the premium market segment.

-In FY26, there have been $24.4 million in commercial approvals, demonstrating moderate levels of commercial development.
-New building activity consists of 93.0% detached houses and 7.0% medium and high-density housing, preserving Taylors Lakes' suburban nature and attracting space-seeking buyers with an average of around 553 people per dwelling approval.
+There have also been $24.4 million in commercial approvals this financial year, demonstrating moderate levels of commercial development.
+New building activity comprises 93.0% detached houses and 7.0% medium and high-density housing, preserving the area's suburban nature and attracting space-seeking buyers.

 Frequently Asked Questions - Development